Shivamji1234/Bakery-Management/README.md

 For login we have go to url "http://127.0.0.1:8000/api-token-auth/" and use bodytype JSON for Username and Password.

+Login and Registration are done using POST method in Postman.

 For admin to access bakery "http://127.0.0.1:8000/api/v1/bakery/" , here he can get, delete, modify, add item, delete item for bakery.

 For customer url "http://127.0.0.1:8000/api/v1/customer/" .